SvenMichaelKlose/tre/README.md

 ## Dots instead of CAR or CDR

-Probably inspired by some COBOL manual tré first of all takes the edge off by removing the zoo of CAR, CDR and related expressions.
+Probably inspired by some COBOL manual, yes, you read right, bitch, tré first of all takes the edge off by removing the zoo of CAR, CDR and related expressions.
 Instead of doing "(car x)" you are now invited to use "x." instead.
 The equivalent for "(cdr x)" would be ".x".
 You can also combine the two dots, so "(cadr x)" is ".x." or use more than one dot.
-To access the second element "(caddr x)" just do "..x.".
-Probably inspired by COBOL,  Yes, you've heard right, bitch.
+To access the third element "(caddr x)" just do "..x.".

 ```lisp
 x.      ; CAR